v-pbartley/openhack-mc4h/docs/Challenge-1.md

 ---
-title: Challenge 1 - Deploy Azure API for FHIR
+title: Deploy FHIR
 has_children: false
-nav_order: 1
+nav_order: 3
 ---

 # Welcome to OpenHack for Microsoft Cloud for Healthcare